 BLEVE: Boiling Liquid Expanding Vapour Explosion - Can Propane Tanks (Gas Cylinders) Explode

-A BLEVE (blĕ-vē) - Boiling Liquid Expanding Vapour Explosion - is a gas explosion caused when the liquid contents boil and the pressure builds rupturing a pressurised containment vessel.
-A BLEVE happens because the pressure exceeds the design pressure of the vessel, resulting in a catastrophic failure and explosion.
+A boiling liquid expanding vapor explosion (BLEVE - blĕ-vē) is an explosion caused by the breach of a vessel holding a liquid under pressure that has attained temperatures above its boiling point.
+A BLEVE happens because the pressure exceeds the design pressure of the vessel.
+This results in a catastrophic failure and explosion.
 A BLEVE blast does not necessarily involve fire, a prime example of this being a steam boiler explosion.

 The BLEVE gas can be anything from having propane tanks explode (LPG gas cylinders explode), to welding gas, to the steam in a steam boiler.

 BLEVE - Boiling Liquid Expanding Vapour Explosion - Propane-LPG Tank Explosion

 A boiling liquid expanding vapor explosion – BLEVE (blĕ-vē)- is an explosion initiated by the breach of a vessel containing a pressurised liquid that has reached a temperature above its boiling point.

 A BLEVE is a gas explosion.
 The gas can be anything from LPG-propane, to acetylene welding gas, to steam in a steam boiler.
 The common element of a BLEVE is typically a steel vessel that ruptures when the contents boil and pressure builds beyond the containment limits of the vessel.